 The Privacy Act of 1974 provides federal employees limited protection from the dissemination of personal records without the prior written consent of the employee.
-12 Eleven exceptions exist including use by officers or employees of the agency, who maintain the records and have a "need to know" the contents of the records in the performance of their agency duties.
-13 The Privacy Act also bars disclosure of information about federal employees unless it would be required under the Freedom of Information Act.
+Eleven exceptions to the Act exist, including use by officers or employees of an agency which maintains such records when they have a "need to know" the contents of the records in the performance of their agency duties.
+The Privacy Act also bars disclosure of informa-